-Imani is 32, with two boys ages 11 and 4.
+Imani is the mother of two boys.
 When she joined Witnesses to Hunger in 2008, she was working part-time as a janitor and struggling to make ends meet.
 “I took a picture of my pay stub because I don’t make enough money to support my children the way that I want to.
 I try to do overtime to cover all my bills.
 But the economy is so messed up, jobs don’t want to pay you what you’re qualified to be paid.”
 Imani is now working full time as a janitor.

 Imani developed her work ethic from her mother.
 Imani’s mother led by example, doing the best she could to take care of her children, including working three jobs at once.